-The Center aims to serve urban families in the Greater Hartford region including caregivers, children and adolescents, seniors and grandparents, persons with disabilities, and the LGBTQ+ community with a focus on persons of color and communities with limited to no access to wellness services.
-The Center will serve as a community resource, provide holistic wellness services, and direct health services/care coordination.
-All programming will be guided by three underlying principles:
+The Center serves urban families in the Greater Hartford region including caregivers, children and adolescents, seniors and grandparents, persons with disabilities, and the LGBTQ+ community with a focus on persons of color and communities with limited to no access to wellness services.
+We provide community resources, holistic wellness services, and direct health services/care coordination.
+All programming is guided by three underlying principles:

 - Health Equity: Every person can attain his or her full health potential and no one is disadvantaged from achieving this potential because of social position or other socially determined.

-- Community Participation: Through a Community Advisory Committee (CAC) and a community organizing effort services will be community driven and evaluated for continuous quality.
+- Community Participation: Through a Community Advisory Committee (CAC) and a community organizing effort services are community driven and evaluated for continuous quality.

 - Trauma-Informed Approach: The Center for Disease Control and Prevention’s (CDC) approach encompasses six key principles, including safety, trustworthiness and transparency, peer support, collaboration and mutuality, empowerment voice and choice, and cultural, historical and gender.

-The services provided at the Center will be a unique collaboration between the public, private, and non-profit sectors.
-Together, these sectors work together to provide comprehensive, community driven services needed for to improve the community’s overall wellbeing.
+The services provided at the Center are a unique collaboration between the public, private, and non-profit sectors.
+Together, these sectors provide comprehensive, community-driven services needed to improve its overall wellbeing.

 With a health equity focus and through trauma-informed care, we envision addressing eight principal areas of health: physical, intellectual, occupational, spiritual, social, emotional, financial, and environmental.